 Darwin is a little quirky and edgy.
 And I fit in perfectly!!
 People are up to stuff and are very willing to give things a go.

-Darwin for all Seasons is my third book.
-After two editions of Darwin in the Wet (see further down for my passion for the wet season) I have decided that Darwin needs an all year round guide book.
-Plus I wanted to write more new copy and take an opportunity to immerse myself into the joys of camping in the Dry.
+Darwin for all Seasons – second edition is my fourth book.
+After two editions of Darwin in the Wet (see further down for my passion for the wet season), I decided Darwin needed an all year round guide book.

 So Darwin for all Seasons was born and launched on 14th November 2019 by the Minister of Tourism, Lauren Moss.
 Since then I have been out and about in Darwin, stocking the shelves!!

-I am a member of Tourism Top End and the NT Writers Centre.
+I am a member of Tourism Top End, the NT Writers Centre and Tactile Arts.
 I recently wrote some travel pieces (Instagram captions) for Tourism NT and in 2012 I was one of the writers in residence at the Territory Wildlife Park, co-publishing a book called Wild Words.
 In addition I write for Explore Australia updating their guide books.
 I am very active in the world of tourism.
-I belong to a number of networking groups, have a stall selling my books at Parap Markets, and organise numerous presentations and author’s signings at community events and local bookshops.
+I belong to a number of networking groups, have a stall selling my books at Parap Markets and Tactile Arts crafts markets and organise numerous presentations and author’s signings at community events and local bookshops.

 Back in Sydney, the IT industry seemed a million miles away from the travel scene.
 So I opted out and started my own travel business.
 I designed itineraries for corporate travellers who wanted to see the “locals” side of the City.
 I had a lot of fun and I too discovered a new Sydney which I wanted to share with others.

 Then in 2005 we started a new chapter of our lives.
 We sold everything we owned to travel Australia in a 4WD and an off-road trailer.
 For 5 years we explored up and down the country, delving into the locals scene and the off the beaten track destinations.